8 Workspace (G Suite) Alternatives You Seriously Need to Check Out

 “Slack is so robust.
 You can send files, GIFs, video, have team video calls and create channels for your team to chat together.
 When sharing links, there is an option to display rich content previews, and you can even make your own emojis.
 The customization is endless.
 It is incredibly powerful even as a free version.
 Once I unlocked the paid version, having access to all of my archived files just took it to the next level.
 I highly recommend Slack for any size team and have used it for about 4 years.”

-Zoho offers an affordable Google Suite alternative in the form of Zoho Workplace, an integrated online office application suite that includes a word processor, email hosting platform, web conferencing tools, chat functionality and more.
-Zoho Workplace can gain access to features such as 30 MB email attachments, unlimited organizations and private chat channels, 5 GB file upload for docs and even G Suite integration for free for up to 50 users, making it an excellent choice for small businesses; businesses with over 50 users can access all of these features and more through the Standard or Professional editions.
+Zoho offers an affordable Google Workplace alternative in the form of Zoho Workplace, an integrated online office application suite that includes a word processor, email hosting platform, web conferencing tools, chat functionality and more.
+Zoho Workplace can gain access to features such as 30 MB email attachments, unlimited organizations and private chat channels, 5 GB file upload for docs and even Workspace integration for free for up to 50 users, making it an excellent choice for small businesses; businesses with over 50 users can access all of these features and more through the Standard or Professional editions.

 Price: Freemium (Free for up to 50 users; Standard package starts at $3/user/mo., billed annually)